Helmeted Guineafowl Fact File

 Introduced populations can be found in the West Indies, Brazil and France.

-Their favored habitat is the open and dry habitats such as savannah, forest edge, thorn scrublands, rocky terrain and farmland.
+Their favored habitat is the open and dry habitats such as savanna, forest edge, thorn scrublands, rocky terrain and farmland.
 They have also begun to adapt incredibly well to living in cities such as Cape Town.
 Here they move slower and seem to know to stick to footpaths.
 They eat from people’s yards and spend their nights resting on roofs.

 Breeding peaks over summer.
 In winter no breeding will occur.
 Pairs are monogamous.
 Their nest is hidden from view and is a simple scrape in the ground with no lining.
 The female will lay 6-12 eggs in this nest.